akashreddy-ops/Video-Trailer-Popup/README.md

 1️⃣ User clicks the "Watch Trailer" button
-2️⃣ A popup appears with an embedded video (YouTube, Vimeo, or local MP4) 3️⃣ User can play, pause, or close the video anytime 4️⃣ The popup disappears smoothly when closed
+2️⃣ A popup appears with an embedded video (YouTube, Vimeo, or local MP4) 3️⃣ User can play, pause, or close the video anytime 4️⃣ The popup disappears smoothly when closed.

 📌 Implementation & Code
 This feature is implemented using:
 ✔️ HTML for structuring the popup
 ✔️ CSS for styling the modal and animations
-✔️ JavaScript for handling click events and interactions
+✔️ JavaScript for handling click events and interactions.

 Would you like to see a step-by-step guide or source code for this feature?
 Let me know, and I'll be happy to share! 🚀